cloudmesh-community/sp19-516-124/project-report/report.md

 ![@label](images/cacheputtykey.png)

-After the key is cached, next time you enter the Puttry client, you will be prompted to enter the server credentials (username\password) as specified in the virtual machine setup.
+After the key is cached, next time you enter the Putty client, you will be prompted to enter the server credentials (username\password) as specified in the virtual machine setup.

 Once credentials are provided successfully, you will be logged into your virtual machine: